 10. For how long is your personal information retained by us?

 Unless we explain otherwise to you, we’ll hold your personal information based on the following criteria:

-- if your application for employment is unsuccessful, the organisation will hold your data on file for 6 months after the end of the relevant recruitment process.
-At the end of that period, your data is deleted or destroyed.
+- if your application for employment is unsuccessful, the organisation may hold your data on file for consideration against future job opportunities.

 - if your application for employment is successful, personal data gathered during the recruitment process will be transferred to your personnel file and retained during your employment.
 The periods for which your data will be held will be provided to you in a new privacy notice.

 11. Do we do any monitoring involving processing of your personal information?

 In this section monitoring means any: viewing of or taking and keeping records (as the case may be) of calls, email, text messages, social media messages, in person (face to face) meetings and other communications.

 We may monitor where permitted by law and we’ll do this where the law requires it, or to comply with regulatory rules, to prevent or detect crime, in the interests of protecting the security of our communications systems and procedures and for quality control and staff training purposes.
 This information may be shared for the purposes described above.

 12. What are your rights under data protection laws?